Bar Harbor, Maine is one of the most popular vacation destinations in New England.

-Whatever your reason for visiting, you’ll find plenty of things to do.
+Whatever your reason for visiting, you’ll find plenty of activities and attractions.

-OK, I’ll stop yapping – onto a (sort-of) local’s guide on things to do in Bar Harbor.
+OK, I’ll stop yapping about this lovely seaside New England town… Onto a (sort-of) local’s guide on the best things to do in Bar Harbor, Maine.

-While in Bar Harbor, check out my absolute favorite US national park, Acadia National Park.
+While in Bar Harbor, check out Acadia National Park, my absolute favorite national park in the USA.

-The outdoor activity options at Acadia National Park are nearly endless.
+From hiking to classic beach time, the outdoor activities at Acadia National Park are nearly endless.

 One of the most unique things to do in Bar Harbor for families is the Family Nature Camp at the College of the Atlantic.

 As the name suggests, the Family Nature Camp is a week-long Summer camp designed for families that love nature.